yamiwamiyu/ee-vuex/README.md

 key: function() { return 5 }
 ```

 - Object: When using a simple definition, it is necessary to distinguish it from the object defined by the state.
-It cannot contain any of p, default, get, or set
+It cannot contain any of p, init, default, get, or set
 ```
 // OK: Default value is object
 key: {